Sex education: Talking to your school-age child about sex

 Consider these examples:

 - What's an erection?
-You might say, "A boy's penis is usually soft.
-But sometimes it gets hard and stands away from the body.
+You might say, "A penis is usually soft.
+But sometimes it gets hard and stands up.
 This is called an erection."
-Describe how an erection can happen while a boy is sleeping or when his penis is touched.
+Describe how an erection can happen during sleep or when the penis is touched.
 This might also be the time to describe a wet dream.

 - How do people have sex?
 If your child wonders about the mechanics of sex, be honest.
-You might say, "The man puts his penis inside the woman's vagina."
+You might say, "When a man and a woman have sex, the penis goes inside the vagina.
+This type of sex can make babies."
 Consider using a book with illustrations or diagrams to help your child understand.

 - What's masturbation?
-You might say, "Masturbation is when a boy rubs his penis or a girl rubs her clitoris."
+You might say, "Masturbation is when you rub yourself in the genital area."
 Remind your child that masturbation is a normal — but private — activity.

 Even if you're uncomfortable, forge ahead.
 Remember, you're setting the stage for open, honest discussions in the years to come.
-Consider who's best to educate your child —you, the TV, the Internet or your child's friends?
+Consider who's best to educate your child — you or the TV, the internet or your child's friends?

 See more In-depth